KalkulatorHere/IE643/README.md

-For a brief report and introduction of the task visit [Go to report](report.md)
+For a brief report and introduction of the task visit [this file of repo](report.md)

 There are several folders added each having a short description for tasks.